exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 ```

 `*args` and `**kwargs` can also be used in combination with each other.
-This allows splitting the keyworded and non-keyworded arguments.
+This allows splitting the key-worded and non-key-worded arguments.

 ```python
 >>> def my_function(*args, **kwargs):